Lake Onalaska Rehabilitation Coalition (LORC)

 A Living Treasure

-• The name “Mississippi” comes from the Ojibwa (Chippewa) language, meaning “great river” or “gathering of waters”—a fitting description for a system that stretches from the Alleghenies to the Rockies.
+• The name “Mississippi” originates from the Ojibwa (Chippewa) language, meaning “great river” or “gathering of waters”

-• Native American tribes have relied on the river for food, trade, and culture for thousands of years — and still do today.
+• Native American tribes have depended on the river for food, trade, and cultural practices for tho

-• The name “Mississippi” comes from the Ojibwa (Chippewa) language, meaning “great river” or “gathering of waters”—a fitting description for a system that stretches from the Alleghenies to the Rockies.
+• The name “Mississippi” originates from the Ojibwa (Chippewa) language, meaning “great river” or “gathering of waters”

-• Native American tribes have relied on the river for food, trade, and culture for thousands of years — and still do today.
+• Native American tribes have depended on the river for food, trade, and cultural practices for thousands of years

-• This massive watershed is the third-largest on Earth, fed by 250 tributaries and draining water from 41% of the U.S., touching 31 states in total.
+• It is fed by 250 tributaries and drains water from 41% of the United States

-• The river itself is no small feat either.
-It runs 2,340 miles from Lake Itasca in northern Minnesota all the way down to the Gulf of Mexico.
-A single drop of water takes about three months to complete that journey.
+• The river flows 2,340 miles from Lake Itasca in northern Minnesota to the Gulf of Mexico

 A Living Treasure